bulwark-crypto/Bulwark-KB/docs/Guides/Staking-Troubleshooting.md

 then wait 10 minutes more, before unlocking the wallet with the command:

 `bulwark-cli walletpassphrase '<YOUR PASSWORD>' 99999999 true`

+On a local wallet, try restarting it, if that doesn't help, resync your chain.

 ## staking status